The Immigration Bill and its impact on children

-The Refugee Children's Consortium is organising a briefing session which will provide parliamentarians and others with an opportunity to discuss with experts and organisations about the details of the bill’s provisions and how they will affect children ahead of the bill’s scrutiny in the House of Lords.
+In January, the Refugee Children's Consortium organised a briefing session which provided parliamentarians and others with an opportunity to discuss with experts and organisations about the details of the bill’s provisions and how they will affect children ahead of the bill’s scrutiny in the House of Lords.

-The discussion will cover restrictions on access to healthcare and housing and the narrowing of appeal rights for children and families.
+The discussion covered restrictions on access to healthcare and housing and the narrowing of appeal rights for children and families.
+Speakers were from Doctors of the World, Shelter and the Immigration Law Practitioners Association.

-For more information or to RSVP please contact Lucy Gregg at firstname.lastname@example.org
+For more information please contact Lucy Gregg at email@example.com.

 Breakfast seminar with Stephen Twigg MP